 The benefits of spaying a male are so significant, that it is possible to say that unaltered male cats cannot make good house pets.
 If you want to keep a male cat as a pet you simply must neuter him.

 Here are some reasons, other than helping to fight the cat overpopulation crisis, which may convince you to neuter your male cat:

 Tomcats tend to roam long distances.
 This means they are often away from home, sometimes for days on end.
-Roaming puts these cats in danger, as they are more likely to be hit by a car, poisoned, or hurt by dogs and people.
+Roaming exposes these cats to danger, as they face a higher risk of being hit by cars, harmed by dogs and people, and encountering potential poisoning.